How Ranges Operate, RSOs and Range Maps

 QSC is fortunate to have the use of one small portion of the Quantico ranges, the Calvin A. Lloyd Range complex adjacent to the Weapons Training Battalion area.
 The map (below) shows the rifle, pistol, tactical and shotgun ranges we utilize on weekends, and the surrounding Weapons Training Battalion area.

-- MCBQ Range Regulations can be found here and range Standard Operating Procedures are here and on each individual range page
+• MCBQ Range Regulations can be found here and range Standard Operating Procedures are on the same page under Ranges, the Small Arms tab

-- Members can bring guests for recreational fire but a guest must sign a waiver and pay a range fee of $10
+• Members can bring guests for a range day after the guest signs a waiver and pays a range fee of $20 at the clubhouse

 A short video on how to have a successful range day at the QSC.